trufflesuite/truffle/packages/truffle-core/docs/advanced/configuration.md

 # Location

-Your configuration file is called `truffle.js`, and is located at the root of your project directory.
+Your configuration file is called `truffle.js` and is located at the root of your project directory.
 This file is a Javascript file and can execute any code necessary to create your configuration.
 It must export an object representing your project configuration like the example below.

+### Resolving Naming Conflicts on Windows

+When using the Command Prompt on Windows, the default configuration file name can cause a conflict with the `truffle` executable.
+If this is the case, we recommend using Windows PowerShell or [Git BASH](https://git-for-windows.github.io/) as these shells do not have this conflict.
+Alternatively, you can rename the configuration file to `truffle-config.js` to avoid this conflict.

 # Example